 Kidstruction Zone Exhibit, Michigan Science Center, Detroit

 Kids can build to anything they can imagine with KEVA Planks, LEGOs, K'NEX and more at this new attraction running Oct.
-26, 2013-May 26, 2014
+26, 2013-March 31, 2014

 Got a kid who loves to tinker, build and create?
 Whether you have a LEGO lover, S.T.E.M.-stoked young scholar or even a SimCity addict, there's a good chance they're going to feel right at home at this new spot.